Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_RSS_FLOW_HASH``          nested  Header fields included in hash
 =====================================  ======  ===============================

-ETHTOOL_A_RSS_HFUNC attribute is bitmap indicating the hash function being used.
+ETHTOOL_A_RSS_HFUNC attribute is bitmap indicating the woke hash function being used.
 Current supported options are toeplitz, xor or crc32.
 ETHTOOL_A_RSS_INDIR attribute returns RSS indirection table where each byte indicates queue number.
-ETHTOOL_A_RSS_INPUT_XFRM attribute is a bitmap indicating the type of transformation applied to the input protocol fields before given to the RSS hfunc.
+ETHTOOL_A_RSS_INPUT_XFRM attribute is a bitmap indicating the woke type of transformation applied to the woke input protocol fields before given to the woke RSS hfunc.
 Current supported options are symmetric-xor and symmetric-or-xor.
-ETHTOOL_A_RSS_FLOW_HASH carries per-flow type bitmask of which header fields are included in the hash calculation.
+ETHTOOL_A_RSS_FLOW_HASH carries per-flow type bitmask of which header fields are included in the woke hash calculation.

 RSS_SET
 =======